gaborvida-stack/Web-Scraper/README.md

 ## Web Scraper with Python (OOP-Based)
-This is a Python-based web scraping tool that uses Requests and BeautifulSoup for fetching and parsing HTML content from web pages.
+This is a Python-based web scraping tool that uses `requests` and `bs4` for fetching and parsing HTML content from web pages.
 The scraper allows the user to search for specific HTML tags, and optionally filter by class, ID, or other attributes.
-The script has been refactored using `Object-Oriented Programming (OOP)` principles.
+The script has been refactored using OOP principles.

 ## Features
   - Fetch HTML content from a provided URL